How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 For food that has been frozen, if ice crystals are present on the food then it's a good sign that it's still viable.
 Nonetheless, you should stick to checking the temperature to be sure.
 If they're still ice cold, chances are high that whatever it is would still be usable.

-I can’t stress this enough, however: never taste-test or cook the food items that have just gone through a power outage in a defunct fridge until you’re very sure about them.
+I can't stress this enough: never taste-test or cook the food items that have just gone through a power outage in a non-working fridge until you're certain about them.
 Carefully check all temperatures and only consider keeping and using them when all signs (no strange smells, for example) are pointing toward them being edible.

 How Long Does Dry Ice Last In A Drink?